-Liver function: This medication may cause liver problems and is not recommended for people with liver problems.
+Liver function: Decreased liver function or liver disease may cause this medication to build up in the body, causing increased side effects.
+Diclofenac may cause liver problems and is not recommended for people with liver problems.
 If you develop signs of a liver problem (such as yellow skin or eyes, dark urine, pale stools, abdominal pain, or itchy skin), stop taking the medication and see your doctor as soon as possible.

 Stomach problems: Stomach ulcers, perforation, and bleeding from the stomach have been known to occur during therapy with diclofenac.
 These complications can occur at any time, and are sometimes severe enough to require immediate medical attention.
 The risk of ulcers and bleeding are increased for people taking higher doses of diclofenac for longer periods of time.

 If you are prone to irritation of the stomach and intestines, particularly if you have had a stomach ulcer, bloody stools, or diverticulosis or other inflammatory disease of the stomach or intestines (such as ulcerative colitis or Crohn's disease), discuss with your doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.